-This Samsung is a decent shout with superb brightness and contrast, and all of its HDMI ports are compatible with 120Hz.
-One of them is also capable of 4K120.
+This Samsung is a decent shout and is the first Mini LED TV on our list.
+All of its HDMI ports are compatible with 4K 120Hz.

-We thought we'd chuck in an 8K TV for good measure, although the ZH8 is only capable of up to 4K at 120fps, rather than the full 8K.
+We thought we'd chuck in a 2020 8K TV for good measure, although the ZH8 is only capable of up to 4K at 120fps, rather than the full 8K.